DamianCwykiel/node-web-project/README.md

 * the project lives at heroku using Express.js.
 * Please notice that the project's not done yet/ project's in progress and some data may be changed until your recent visit here.

-* you can check in at:
+* you can check it at:
 ----------------------
 https://node-web-project.herokuapp.com/